Equivariant $A$-theory: The Waldhausen -category of retractive spaces

 In particular,

 \end{prop}

-\begin{proof} From \myref{fixed_points_agree}, the fixed points $\bA_G^{\textup{coarse}}(X)^H$ are given by the Waldhausen $K$-theory of the category $R_{hf}(X)^{hH}$, which we identify with the category of retractive $H$-equivariant spaces over $X$ with underlying homotopy finite space, as in \myref{rxhh}.
-As explained in Remark \ref{rmk:could_be_strong}, we may restrict $R_{hf}(X)$ to the spaces with the homotopy type of relative cell complexes, with strong homotopy equivalences and HEP cofibrations.
+\begin{proof} From \autoref{fixed_points_agree}, the fixed points $\bA_G^{\textup{coarse}}(X)^H$ are given by the Waldhausen $K$-theory of the category $R_{hf}(X)^{hH}$, which we identify with the category of retractive $H$-equivariant spaces over $X$ with underlying homotopy finite space, as in \autoref{rxhh}.
+As explained in Remark \autoref{rmk:could_be_strong}, we may restrict $R_{hf}(X)$ to the spaces with the homotopy type of relative cell complexes, with strong homotopy equivalences and HEP cofibrations.
 We do so in this proof.

 We adopt the shorthand